 Gonzaga's Graduate School of Business is a wonderful place to study as an international student.
-International students comprise approximately 10% of our student body and come from countries such as Canada, Germany, India, Albania, Mexico, Nepal, PR of China, and Brazil... just to name a few.
-Gonzaga has fantastic international student scholarships that can pay for up to half your tuition in the fall and spring semesters.
+International students comprise approximately 10% of our student body and come from countries such as Canada, Germany, India, Albania, Mexico, Nepal, PR of China, and Brazil...just to name a few.
+Gonzaga has fantastic international student scholarships that can pay for up to half of your tuition in the fall and spring semesters.
 We welcome you to our campus!

-AdmissionGraduate programs in business are open to any qualified holder of a baccalaureate degree from an accredited college or university regardless of undergraduate major field of study.
+AdmissionGraduate programs in business are open to any qualified holder of a baccalaureate degree from an accredited college or university regardless of the undergraduate major field of study.
 The goal of the admission policy is to select candidates who demonstrate the greatest potential for academic and professional success.

 When to ApplyStudents may be admitted to the program prior to the start of any term.
 We do not specify specific deadlines for admission, however, we recommend that you complete your application three months prior to the start of the semester.